Erin McLeod: 2013–2014

 McLeod was named to the national team roster for the Four Nations tournament that took place in Yongchuan, China in January 2013.
-She started in two of the three matches, recording two shutouts.
-In March, she started in three of the four matches at the Cyprus Cup, allowing one goal in all three games.
+She started in two of the three matches, recording two clean sheets.
+In March, she started in three of the four matches at the Cyprus Cup, conceding only one goal in all three games.
 The national team travelled to Europe for eight days in April 2013, where McLeod started in two friendlies against France and England, conceding one goal in each match.
 McLeod was named Canada's player of the match in the draw against France on April 4.
-She was the starting goalkeeper in the rematch against the United States on June 2 in Toronto.
+She was the starting goalkeeper against the United States on June 2 in Toronto.
 Later in June, McLeod played during a friendly against Germany and was named Canada's player of the match for the second time in 2013.
 McLeod started in goal four more times in 2013, including two friendlies and two matches in the Torneio Internacional Cidade de São Paulo in December.
-All four games were shutouts.
+All four games were clean sheets for Canada.

 In 2014, McLeod appeared in seven games, starting six.
 The year started off with a friendly against the United States on January 31, where McLeod conceded one goal.
 In March of the same year, she started in two matches during the Cyprus Cup.
 The last four matches of the year for McLeod were international friendlies, including another match up against the United States on May 8, which ended in a 1–1 draw.
-On November 24, 2014, McLeod made her 100th appearance for the senior team and recorded a shutout in a friendly match against Sweden at Loyola Marymount University in Los Angeles.
+On November 24, 2014, McLeod made her 100th appearance for the senior team and recorded a clean sheet in a friendly match against Sweden at Loyola Marymount University in Los Angeles.

 2015

 2015 FIFA Women's World Cup

 In the months leading up to the 2015 FIFA Women's World Cup, McLeod joined the Canadian national team as they took part in an extended residency in order to prepare and train.
 McLeod and the Canadian national team started off the year at the Four Nations Tournament.
-While McLeod was on the roster for the tournament, she did not play in any of the three games, allowing fellow Canadian Stephanie Labbé to gain experience.
-McLeod made her first appearance of the year at the Cyprus Cup in March, where she appeared in three of the four matches that Canada played, recording three shutouts.
-She also appeared in two other friendlies against France and England in April and May.
+While McLeod was on the roster for the tournament, she did not play in any of the three games, allowing Stephanie Labbé to gain experience.
+McLeod made her first appearance of the year at the Cyprus Cup in March, where she appeared in three of the four matches that Canada played, recording three clean sheets.
+She also appeared in friendlies against France and England in April and May.